mickcaff/Front-End-Mentor-Challenge-05-Testimonials-Grid-Section/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
--

 ### What I learned

-I learnt how to better utilise CSS grid areas to make webpage responsive.
+I learnt how to better utilise CSS grid areas to make the webpage responsive.
 I utilised three separate breakpoints to change the CSS grid area layout.

-I also used CSS custom variables, which is very useful if changes need to be made to the color scheme.
+I also used CSS custom variables, which are very useful when changes need to be made to the color scheme.

 ### Continued development